jroberge33/portfolio/README.md

 #### **Question**: Can a program be used to schedule interviews for the fraternity's rush process, taking into account diversity in the interviewers; schedules of both interviewers and interviewees; and conflicts of interest between interviewers and interviewees?

 #### **Method**:
-- Read in data from `SQ`L and `Excel`, using `numerous complex data structures` and processes to schedule hundreds of interviews involving over 150 individual parties
+- Read in data from `SQL` and `Excel`, using `numerous complex data structures` and processes to schedule hundreds of interviews involving over 150 individual parties
 - Effectively control for conflicts of interest, schedule conflicts, diversity of interviewer groups, and time constraints
 - Output polished and user-friendly schedules to Excel